asncd/MIMOSCA/chimeric_corrector/readme.md

 **Yorimasa**, is a slighlty more sophisticated option, in which the user specifies labels for cells and a set of genes that should be relatively unique for that population.
 A random forest classifier is trained on the dataset using a diverse set of features.
 A filter is applied using the out-of-bag probability estimates to remove chimeric molecules.

+The features used may include:
+1. Reads per molecule
+2. TPT
+3. Relative abundance of the cell barcode
+4. Relative abundance of the transcript
+5. Transcript GC content
+6. Transcript length

 # Folder Contents

 This folder contains iPython notebooks that process Drop-seq output (examples are included in the data subfolder along with precomputed gene level features) with **Yorimasa** and **Theseus** and a python script that processes 10X output run using cellranger 1.2+ with **Theseus**.
 The names [Bellerophon](http://comp-bio.anu.edu.au/Bellerophon/doc/doc.html) and [Perseus](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-38) were taken already in the context of PCR chimeras.